lucas-albers-lz4/irr/docs/troubleshooting.md

 **Issue:** Slow processing of large charts with many images

 **Solution:**
-- This is expected for complex charts
+- This is expected for complex charts.
-- Use --verbose to identify bottlenecks
+- Use `LOG_LEVEL=debug helm irr ...` to identify bottlenecks.
-- Consider processing subchart overrides separately
+- Consider processing subchart overrides separately.

 ### Integration Issues